pythonanywhere/help_pages/articles/ZeroSSL.md

 I have found that [DigiCert](https://www.digicert.com/help/)'s SSL verification service provides peace of mind.
 I would also suggest removing your `.crt` and `.key` files from PA once the certificate has been installed on your server and SSL has been verified.

 ### Add an entry to your iCal or Google Calendar to renew your certificate about 84 days from now!!

+___

+<a name="footnote_csr">1</a>: ZeroSSL offers to create a CSR request for you, which would allow you to bypass the PA command-line completely.
+However, the nature of private keys would indicate that generating them yourself is the most secure option. *(I have no training or deep knowledge regarding internet security, do not trust my opinion)*